 Be sure to put holiday candles out of paws’ reach.
 And keep an eye on the candle wax.
 Hot candle wax can cause severe burns, especially on delicate paw pads.

 6 Toxic Holiday Plants & Poisons

 Before you deck the halls with bows of holly or other Christmas plants, make sure your decorating plan takes your pet’s health into account.
 Many common holiday plants are poisonous and even deadly for dogs and cats.
 If your dog or cat has made a holiday snack out of any of the following plants and isn’t acting cheery, call your vet for advice immediately.

-Cats love to hide among the colorful red- and white-leaves of these plants.
+- Poinsettias – Cats love to hide among the colorful red and white leaves of these plants.
 For some, they’re also a tempting toxic treat.
-Just a little lapped up sap can cause a sore mouth or upset tummy, while a leafy snack can cause drooling, vomiting or diarrhea.
+Even a little lapped-up sap can cause a sore mouth or upset tummy, while a leafy snack can cause drooling, vomiting, or diarrhea.
 You can help ease your little fluffy one’s discomfort by taking their food and water away for a couple of hours until their stomach settles.

-Whether it’s your curious cat or hungry puppy, eating pine needles can irritate their mouths, cause vomiting, diarrhea, lethargy, trembling and weakness in their back legs.
+- Pine Needles – Whether it’s your curious cat or hungry puppy, eating pine needles can irritate their mouths, causing vomiting, diarrhea, lethargy, trembling, and weakness in their back legs.

-These classic holiday beauties can make for an ugly holiday experience if your dog or cat eats them.
-The main symptoms include drooling, vomiting, diarrhea, loss of appetite and decreased activity.
+- Holly – These classic holiday beauties can make for an ugly holiday experience if your dog or cat eats them.
+The main symptoms include drooling, vomiting, diarrhea, loss of appetite, and decreased activity.

-Severe mistletoe toxicity is uncommon, but if your pet has a big appetite for mistletoe, they could be very uncomfortable.
-Symptoms include vomiting and diarrhea, difficulty in breathing, slowed heart rate, low blood pressure and odd behavior.
+- Mistletoe – Severe mistletoe toxicity is uncommon, but it could be very uncomfortable if your pet has a big appetite for mistletoe.
+Symptoms include vomiting and diarrhea, difficulty breathing, slowed heart rate, low blood pressure, and odd behavior.